Sophie’s maze

 The walled city seen from the Grand Bé at low tide.

-The Fort National is another island off the walls on which a defense fort was built.
+The Fort National is another island off the walls on which a defence fort was built.

-Seen from the Rochebonne beach, the skyline of St Malo is all lit, and the Sillon beach is a line of streetlights leading towards the walled city.
+Seen from the Rochebonne beach, the skyline of Saint-Malo is all lit, and the Sillon beach is a line of streetlights leading towards the walled city.

 Le Renard Renard

-In the last 10 years, the coasts of France have turned to their past to save or recreate their old ships.
-St Malo, proud of its corsair past, has rebuilt "Le Renard", one of Robert Surcouf’s ships.
+Since 1990, the coasts of France have turned to their past to save or recreate their old ships.
+Saint-Malo, proud of its corsair past, has rebuilt "Le Renard", one of Robert Surcouf’s ships.

 Here are photos of its sails against a blue sky, showing the complexity of its masts and ropes.